What happens to UEP majors after they graduate?

 Olivia Prebus finished her BS in Nursing at the University of Pennsylvania in 2009.
 She is now a registered nurse at the Children’s Hospital of Philadelphia working in the Hematology and General Pediatrics divisions.
 She is currently in grad school at Drexel working towards her BSN.
 Olivia is also an active member of the Pennsylvania State Nurses Association as a member of their Government Relations Committee and PAC.
 In keeping with her interest in food access, she has volunteered with a program called City Harvest in Philadelphia.
 Her local community garden partners with an organization called Ready Willing and Able that works with formerly incarcerated men on GED completion, job training and placement.
 Participants program come weekly to help garden and harvest produce donated by gardeners which they then take back to the chef at the program house who incorporates it into their meals.
 It has been a wonderful experience.

 Max Podemski graduated from Columbia University in 2013 with a Master’s in Urban Planning.
-Prior to moving to New York City, Max worked for Pacoima Beautiful in the North San Fernando Valley and was responsible for creating a master plan for revitalizing and building park space along the Pacoima Wash.
+He is currently working as a planning director at Pacoima Beautiful in the North San Fernando Valley and is responsible for creating a master plan for revitalizing and building park space along the Pacoima Wash.
+(Spring 2014)

 Vikram Shankar joined the Peace Corps and served in Togo, Africa working with the Community Health and AIDS Prevention (CHAP) program which works in the domains of HIV/AIDS, malaria, malnutrition, family planning and hygiene and sanitation.
 He now works as an Independent Non-profit Organization Management Professional in Portland, OR.